 Image credit: Optiplan Kitchens

 Securing worktops at the wrong height can jeopardise the entire functionality of a kitchen design.
 So is there a rule for determining the correct height for a worktop?
-We ask the expert Andy Briggs, Interior Designer at Optiplan Kitchens who says: ‘On average, kitchen worktops are between 890 to 940mm high.
+We ask the expert Andy Briggs, Interior Designer at Optiplan Kitchens, who says: ‘On average, kitchen worktops are between 890 and 940mm high.
 This gives the most comfortable height for carrying out common kitchen tasks.’

-‘However, there is no perfect height for worktops as this is usually governed by worktop thicknesses and plinth heights.
+‘However, there is no perfect height for worktops as worktop thicknesses and plinth heights usually govern this.
 These two items can vary depending on either your supplier or your own personal preference.’

 3. Laying inadequate flooring